tjohann/baalue_distcc/README.md

 Hint: CONFIG_GCOV_KERNEL must be turned off otherwise the build nodes wont be used.
 Also remember that the preprocessing and final linking steps are done on the local node (this can take 20-30% of the total time ... if not using pump) (see https://lwn.net/Articles/702375/)

-use distcc to build emacs
+Use distcc to build emacs
 -------------------------

 Howto build emacs (http://ftp.gnu.org/gnu/emacs/):